simonmichael/hledger/hledger/hledger.m4.md

 **SPECID** (specific identification) is what you're using when the journal entry contains explicit lot selectors like `{2026-01-15, $50}` or `{$50}`, or an explicit lot subaccount like `assets:broker:{2026-01-15, $50}`.
+Selecting by date (and label, if any) is recommended.
+Cost-only selectors like `{$50}` are less robust: since costs displayed in lot names may be rounded (see [Cost basis precision](#cost-basis-precision)), distinct lots can display the same cost, and a cost-only selector could then match more lots than intended.
+(With SPECID this is reported as an ambiguity error; with other methods the lots are consumed in the method's order.)

 **FIFO** (first in first out).
 Dispose of the oldest lot first.